Ancient Corinth: Independence

 During the Greek War of Independence, 1821–1830 the city was contested by the Ottoman forces.
-At that time, the Christian Albanian tribes living to the north of the Isthmus of Corinth attacked the acropolis of the city.
+At that time, the Arvanite tribes living to the north of the Isthmus of Corinth attacked the acropolis of the city.
 They were around 2000 musketeers against the Ottoman troops.
 The city was officially liberated in 1832 after the Treaty of London.
 In 1833, the site was considered among the candidates for the new capital city of the recently founded Kingdom of Greece, due to its historical significance and strategic position.
 Nafplio was chosen initially, then Athens.

 Ancient city and its environs

 Acrocorinth, the acropolis

 The Acrocorinth (Ἀκροκόρινθος, Akrokórinthos), the acropolis of ancient Corinth, is a monolithic rock that was continuously occupied from archaic times to the early 19th century.
 The city's archaic acropolis, already an easily defensible position due to its geomorphology, was further heavily fortified during the Byzantine Empire as it became the seat of the strategos of the Thema of Hellas.
 Later it was a fortress of the Franks after the Fourth Crusade, the Venetians and the Ottoman Turks.
 With its secure water supply, Acrocorinth's fortress was used as the last line of defense in southern Greece because it commanded the isthmus of Corinth, repelling foes from entry into the Peloponnesian peninsula.
 Three circuit walls formed the man-made defense of the hill.
 The highest peak on the site was home to a temple to Aphrodite which was Christianized as a church, and then became a mosque.
 The American School began excavations on it in 1929.
 Currently, Acrocorinth is one of the most important medieval castle sites of Greece.